zlayabekrija/check-through-window/README.md

 For assetes menagment the webpack was used, and for making api calls built in javascript Fetch Api is used.

+Known bugs:
+ - Firefox can't read navigator and thus no api calls can be made, using browser native navigator.

 Steps to run this app: